pgTech123/Oculus_I3C_Visualizer/3D_Examples/README.txt

-These files were created with models found on http://tf3dm.com/
+These files were created with free models found on http://tf3dm.com/